 Do you know how to clean a coffee maker?
 If not, then you are in the right place!
-This article will teach you how to properly clean your coffee maker with just two simple methods.
+This article will teach you how to properly clean your coffee maker with two simple, sustainable possibilities.
 The natural way: with and without vinegar.
 Cleaning your machine will keep it from being stained and nasty and help preserve the longevity of the coffee maker.
 Before diving into the methods, you need to make sure that your grinder is cleaned first.

 This should be done every week and then followed up with a quick cleaning once a month.
 You can run two cycles without any beans.
 Ensure that things like the carafe and all other attachments are stored properly, or they will get ruined too!
 They can also be used weekly, but only after you have already cleaned out your coffee maker.
 The other thing to do to keep your coffee maker in great shape is pretty simple, just take a million paper towels and wipe them down every time you use the machine.
 This will help maintain it while also making sure that no disgusting scum gets anywhere!

 How to Clean a Coffee Maker Without Vinegar